vivthai/PGcrimes/README.md

 * GET request retrieve a list of JSON objects containing PG crimes information from the database

 #### POST:
-* POST is used to send data to our server to update our database(Data page).
+* POST is used to send data to our server to update our database (Data page)

 # Known BUGS
-* The website has **No** security, so do not put any sensitive information
+* The website has **No** security
-* We were not able to let the user choose the date that he wants for the home page search.
+* We were not able to let the user choose the date that he wants for the home page search

 # Future Development
 * Add more security and error checking to form submissions
-* Add a filtering option for the home page
+* Add additional filtering options for the Home page
-* Offer more and different options to the user to search using different dates.
+* Offer more and different options for the user to search using different dates and other relevant crime data elements